Trojanized SRBMiner 3.2.5 Package in the Wild

 The Bottom Line

-The tarball at https://miningrepositories.blog/srbminer-3.2.5.tar.gz is trojanized.
+The tarball at https://miningrepositories.blog/srbminer-3.2.5.tar.gz and the identical copy at https://gitlab.com/hiveos-custom/m/-/raw/main/srbminer-3.2.5.tar.gz are trojanized.
 The miner binary is cover; the real payload lives in h-stats.sh and reaches out to novahash.de every ten seconds, as root, for as long as the rig is running.

 If you installed this package on any machine, you must reformat it.
 Not “investigate it”.
 Not “clean it up”.
 Reformat.
 Rotate every credential that touched the box.
 Audit anything that shared credentials with it.
 There is no middle option that is also correct.

-Block novahash.de and miningrepositories.blog.
+Block novahash.de, miningrepositories.blog, and the raw-content paths under gitlab.com/hiveos-custom/m.
 At DNS and at your egress firewall.
 Everywhere, not just on the affected rig.
+Treat the anotepad.com note at anotepad.com/notes/a7ycensj as a known attacker-controlled page even if its contents change.

 Only download miners from verified upstream sources, and verify the SHA256 every time.
 The official SRBMiner releases live at github.com/doktor83/SRBMiner-Multi/releases.
-Anywhere else pretending to offer SRBMiner is, at best, untrusted.
+Anywhere else pretending to offer SRBMiner — a mining-tools blog, a random GitLab user account, a YouTube tutorial’s pastebin link — is, at best, untrusted.

 Related Articles